Nivalyx/osu-wiki/wiki/Community/osu!dev_Discord_server/en.md

 ## Channels

-The osu!dev Discord server features a number of channels, each with its own focus in projects and developments.
+The osu!dev Discord server features a number of channels, each with its own focus on certain projects and developments.

 ### General